Error: Contact form not found.

 • Credit card debt is grouped with other unsecured debts.

-• You repay a portion over time, and any remaining balance is discharged at the end.
+• You repay a portion over time, and remaining balances may be addressed at the completion of the plan, depending on compliance with its terms.

 • You keep your assets as long as you stick to your plan.